DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 - Shuffle, Pull, Arrange, and Read Tarot cards.
 - Do a little math to find a theme to write under.
 - Finish assignments.
-- Write within time and line-word limits.
+- Write within time and word limits.
 - Write a line for each act.

 ### Objects